Wilbster/GitHub-Instructions/docs/index.md

 The following content will be talked about within this documentation

 - Merging changes while working on a group project
-- Creating issues using github
+- Creating issues using GitHub
-- Placeholder
+- Adding, renaming, and moving files

 ## Intended Audience

 This documentation is targeted towards the following audience:
 - Beginner students who are starting their computer science journey
-- Developers who have not used github before
+- Developers who have not used GitHub before

 ## Prerequisites